dotbrd/spec/spec/list.md

 The names of the folders of these todo objects determine the ordering: numeric if possible, alphabetic otherwise.

+idea: An alternative ordering can be specified by putting the names of todo object folders in a file called `order.txt`, in the order that you want.

 idea: Labels of this list can be represented by putting the labels, each on different lines, in a file called `labels.txt`.